 Born in Austria he studied oil painting at the University of Applied Arts in Vienna and Traditional Japanese Painting at Tokyo University of the Arts in Japan.
 He has been training Tai chi and other movement practices over two decades and involves himself deeply into the art of Dream Yoga.

 If he is not traveling to remote corners of this planet you will most probably find him teaching in Vienna or in Prague.
 Through the insightful world of conscious dreaming, he will guide you on decoding your inner world.

-Jane studied Social Anthropology at Cambridge University which gave her a life-long interest in the beliefs of cultures other than her own and particularly their medicine and philosophy.
-After a career in broadcast media, Jane trained in traditional Chinese medicine as a Five Element acupuncturist and practised for 25 years.
-Jane is a long term student of Chogyal Namkhai Norbu Rinpoche who was a recognised Dzogchen Master and practitioner of dream yoga, teaching in the tradition of Tibetan Buddhism
+Jane studied Social Anthropology at Cambridge University which gave her a life-long interest in the beliefs of cultures other than her own and particularly their medicine, religion and philosophy.
+Jane is a long term student of Chogyal Namkhai Norbu Rinpoche who was a recognised Dzogchen Master and practitioner of dream yoga, teaching in the tradition of Tibetan Buddhism.

 Hi!
 My name is Eline and I facilitate spaces to thrive, using dance, nature, stories, shamanic techniques and of course lucid dreaming!
 I combine my passion for anthropology, culture, symbols, spirituality, movement and embodied inquiry, personal growth and community.

 My academic background includes cultural and medical anthropology (BA, MA), bridging my a strong interest in dance, healing and spirituality – which in many cultures are closely connected.
 In my PhD I looked at the influence of dance on empowerment, healing and spirituality.
 I work as a part-time Research Fellow at the Centre for Dance Research, Coventry University, where I continue to deepen my understanding of these areas.